-We’ll also look at any advice that was provided, and how you made sure your customer was aware of any significant or unusual exclusions.
+We’ll also look at the policy sale how the firm that sold the policy and (if separate) how the insurer made sure made sure the customer was aware of any significant or unusual exclusions.

 If a customer complains that they made a claim that was wrongly rejected, we’ll look at why you rejected the claim.
 We’ll consider evidence including whether:

-- they owned or had ‘insurable interest’ in the vehicle and its contents
+- they owned or had ‘insurable interest’ in the caravan or motorhome and its contents

-- there was loss or damage to the vehicle, and whether this was caused by an insured event
+- there was loss or damage to the caravan or motorhome, and whether this was caused by an insured event

-- any security conditions have been breached – and whether you clearly highlighted these conditions to the customer when the policy was sold
+- any security conditions have been breached – and whether you or the firm that sold the policy clearly highlighted these conditions to the customer when the policy was sold

-- there were any significant or unusual terms and conditions in the policy, and how you communicated these to the customer
+- there were any significant or unusual terms and conditions in the policy, and how you or the firm that sold the policy communicated these to the customer

 - invoices, receipts or a finance agreement in relation to the caravan or motorhome